Gravitational waves from inflation in LISA: reconstruction pipeline and physics interpretation: Template-based reconstruction with the SGWBinner pipeline

 Beyond cosmological signals, the \GWB\ signal in the LISA band will have two guaranteed contributions from astrophysical sources.
 At low frequency, there will be a stochastic contribution from many unresolved Compact Galactic Binaries (CGBs)~\cite{Nissanke:2012eh}.
 At larger frequencies, there will be a signal due to the incoherent superposition of Stellar Origin Black Hole Binaries (SOBHBs) and Binary Neutron Stars (BNSs)~\cite{Regimbau:2011rp, KAGRA:2021kbb} (see also~\cite{Perigois:2020ymr, Babak:2023lro, Lehoucq:2023zlt}).
 As a consequence, the signal part of~\cref{eq:data_statistics} can be expressed as

-where $S_{ \textrm{Gal} }(f)$ and $S_{ \textrm{Ext} }(f)$ represent the galactic and extragalactic foreground contribution respectively, and the last contribution is given by all the signal templates listed in~\cref{sec:models} and related to the underlying inflationary mechanism.
+where $\mathcal{R}_{ij}(f)$ is the LISA response function (see refs.~\cite{Flauger:2020qyi} and Appendix A of~\cite{Caprini:2024hue} for more details), $S_{ \textrm{Gal} }(f)$ and $S_{ \textrm{Ext} }(f)$ represent the galactic and extragalactic foreground contribution respectively, and the last contribution is given by all the signal templates listed in~\cref{sec:models} and related to the underlying inflationary mechanism.
+Furthermore, in order not to introduce degeneracies between different inflationary templates, we will assume $S_{ \textrm{Cosmo} }(f)$ to be represented only by one template at a time.
 The GW strain power spectral density (PSD) is related to $\Omega_{\textrm{GW}}(f)$, energy density per logarithmic frequency interval normalized by the critical density, defined in eq.~\eqref{eq:energy density}, through

 This provides a rescaling between $S$ and $\Omega$, which we employ also for the noise.

 The two foreground models we adopt in this paper are the state-of-the-art spectral models.
 In particular, for the CGB we use the model of ref.~\cite{Karnesis:2021tsh}: